Credit Loans

 • Adding a co-borrower to a loan can get you more favorable loan terms, such as lower interest rates and a higher loan amount.

-• Being a part of a joint loan can make it easier to make regular payments.
+• Being a co-borrower on a joint loan can make it easier to make regular payments.

-• You don’t need excellent credit when co-borrowing on a loan.
+• You don’t need excellent credit to be a co-borrower on a loan.

 Cons